luftywiranda13/generator-bunny/readme.md

 If you got no errors then you're ready to go!<br />

+## Usage

+### First-timer
+1. Install [semantic-release][semantic-link]: `npm i -g semantic-release-cli` or `yarn global add semantic-release-cli`
+2. Setup semantic-release: `semantic-release-cli setup`
+3. When you're asked about Continuous Integration, choose Travis CI (or Travis CI Pro, if you have it).<br />Then answer `no` to `overwrite`.
+4. Publish manually: `npm publish`. **Remember to do this only once**.

+### Recommended workflow

+Follow these steps to maintain better project and have the ability to release it automatically:
+1. Make changes
+2. Commit those changes by running `yarn start commit` or `npm start commit`
+3. Select the type of your commit.<br />This project follows the [AngularJS Commit Message Conventions][angular-conventions-link].
+Following the conventions is important if you want to start a maintainable and scalable project.
+Also it is **required to make automated releasing works**.
+4. Push those changes to your remote repository.<br />**Notice:** don't add tag or bump your project version manually.
+[Semantic-release][semantic-link] will do those stuffs for you.
+5. Sit back and relax 💅<br />GitHub release notes, publishing to npm, bump project version, and many more complicated things are already handled by semantic-release.
+Your release version number is formatted based on [SemVer][semver-link].

+### Your own workflow

+You don't need to follow those recommended steps.
+Define your own workflow if you will.
+But one of the consequence is you don't get the ability to publish/release your package to npm automatically.

 ## Inspiration
 Heavily inspired from [Sindre Sorhus][sindresorhus-link] & [Kent C. Dodds][kentcdodds-link].